ume05rw/Mopidy.Finder/README.md

 ## Usage for Linux
 1. [Download Zip-Arvhive for your platform.](https://github.com/ume05rw/Mopidy.Finder/releases)
 2. Unzip archived-files to your Install Folder, ex) /var/mopidyfinder/
-3. Set your Firewall, Open TCP/UDP 6690 ports.
+3. Set your Firewall, Open TCP 6690 ports.

 Start on Command-Line.